fedi-e2ee/public-key-directory-specification/Specification.md

 Next, pass the deserialized JSON to a handler (function, class, etc.) for that specific action type.
 This behavior **MUST** implement the validation steps relevant to the appropriate Protocol Message.

-After the message validation is complete, [commit the Protocol Message to Sigsum](#sigsum-integration).
-If the Sigsum integration fails, return an HTTP 500 response to the client and abort.
+After the message validation is complete, [commit the Protocol Message to the Transparency Log](#tlog-integration).
+If the Transparency Log integration fails, return an HTTP 500 response to the client and abort.

 Finally, make the appropriate changes to the local database (based on what action is to be performed).